Forwarder pickup China checklist

 Frequently asked questions

-What can go wrong before forwarder pickup in China?
+What should I check before my forwarder collects goods in China?

 Should I inspect before forwarder pickup?